bundlewrap/bundlewrap/docs/content/guide/selectors.md

 </table>

 All selectors can be prefixed with `!` to select the inverse (e.g. `!tag:` means "all items without any tag").

+Note that when you have a file item and add a dependency to `file:`, BundleWrap will resolve this to all *other* files.
+Similarily, when you add a dependency on `tag:` to all items with a certain tag through [bundle.py](../repo/bundle.py), this will only target *other* tags to avoid an immediate loop.